 Tip #2: Invest in a baby carrier.

 Wearing my babies gave them the closeness they needed on fussy days when they wouldn’t nap without me.
 It also allowed me to get things done around the house (or go outside for a walk).
 Win-Win!
 There’s a reason my husband and I referred to our baby carrier as “The Tranquilizer.”
 It worked so well!
-Don’t skip out on investing in a good baby carrier (I love the Ergo).
+Don’t skip investing in a good baby carrier (I love the Ergo).

 Tip #3: Use white noise.